-All 26 pages of this Kubota RC54-71B and RC60-71B Operator Manual zero in on one goal: keeping your Rotary Mower mounted, adjusted, and cutting clean.
-Inside: a detailed safety section covering 20-plus operating rules and four labeled hazard decals, plus setup and mounting procedures for front and mid/rear hanger brackets.
-You also get a maintenance checklist for daily oil leak checks, blade capscrew inspection, and gearbox servicing.
-A troubleshooting chart covers seven fault conditions: belt slipping, uneven cut, blades scalping, discharge chute plugging, and excessive vibration.
-Change the gear box oil at 50 hours, then every 150 hours after that; the box holds 0.4 liters (0.42 qts.) and blade bolts torque to 72-87 ft-lbs.
-Stop guessing when maintenance is due.
-Bookmarked and searchable; open it on any device, jump to the section you need, and get back to cutting.
+Twenty-six pages, organized so you can follow the RC54-71B and RC60-71B from first assembly to long-term storage.
+It opens with safety: 20-plus operating rules and four labeled hazard decals.
+Setup and mounting procedures follow for both front and mid/rear hanger brackets, then a maintenance checklist covering daily oil-leak checks, blade capscrew inspection, and gearbox service.
+The troubleshooting chart sorts seven faults, including belt slipping, uneven cut, scalping, a plugged discharge chute, and excessive vibration.
+For the gear box, change oil at 50 hours and every 150 hours after that; it holds 0.4 liters (0.42 qts.), while blade bolts torque to 72-87 ft-lbs.
+Everything is bookmarked and searchable, so on a phone, tablet, or computer you can jump to the exact section and get back to work.

 What's Inside This Kubota RC54-71B, RC60-71B Operator Manual